 Please stick with what you can readily find that’s been publicly posted online, though.
 Homework is good … stalking is not.

-Do your homework and stand out
+Do your research to stand out

 If all of this seems like it would take a lot of time … it probably takes about as much time to approach five people intelligently as it does to approach 100 like a monkey throwing paintballs.